Louise & Colm's fundraiser for Scottish Hazards

 I'm proud to be a trustee of the charity, which works tirelessly to make Scotland a safer, healthier and fairer place to work and live.

-From Monday 29 September until Saturday 04 October, my partner Colm Allen and I will be making our way across Scotland on our bikes, aiming to cover at least 485kms.
+From Monday 29 September until Saturday 04 October, my partner Colm Allen and I would be making our way across Scotland on our bikes, aiming to cover at least 485kms.
 The significance of the distance taken from the fact Michael died on 04.08.05.
 And with significant points along the way.
 Leaving from Bo'ness, where he left home that fateful day, and having our first stop in Dundee, the city where he lost his life.
 We will also cross Loch Lomond, on whose banks Simon Midgley and Richard Dyson lost their lives in the Cameron House hotel fire.
 I've been supporting Simon's mum and sister through the justice processes over many years.
 And finally ending in Dornie, to stay with Catriona Lockhart, whose partner Clive died while working for Mowi Scotland.
 I've again been supporting Catriona over many years.

 Donation summary